 We were covered by gunships with mini-guns ablaze.
 What a sight!
 We kept passing over the hooch's.
 We shot at everything that gave the slightest movement on the ground.
 Suddenly the light from a barrel flash.
 We began to circle a single hooch at the intersection of two streets and returned fire.
 A man ran into the hooch.
 Our machine gun fire started taking the mud building apart.
 So many rounds went into the building nothing could have survived.
 Pass after pass we strafed the village until there was no return fire.
 That kind of silence was deafening to me as my mind put together the evening's event and the sickening totality of death and destruction.

 Just before dawn we began our return to Tuy Hoa.
 I remember feeling exhausted; it must have been from the lack of sleep and adrenal fatigue.
 I began having flash backs of the mission passing through my mind over and over.
-I couldn't wait to get back Tuy Hoa and get to bed, as if sleep would somehow expunge the guttural dread I was experiencing.
+I couldn't wait to get back to Tuy Hoa and get to bed, as if sleep would somehow expunge the guttural dread I was experiencing.
 It seemed as if it was taking much longer going home but then with a sudden right turn we were on final to the Tuy Hoa landing strip, made our way back to the revetment area, hovered, turned the nose out toward the taxi area and set down.
 We did a quick and efficient post flight.
 That done we made our way back to the alert hooch.

 What I saw first were 2 bodies of Viet Cong lying in a ditch.
 Chickens were pecking at the bodies.
 I kept moving.
 I looked down what was the main street of the village.
 Bodies were being removed to a designated area outside of the village.
 Civilians with strong and efficient movements lifted bodies in pairs, one at the feet, one lifting the upper body.
 The ironic sensation that this scene could be tidied like so much house cleaning sickened me.
 Most of the thatch roof tops were burned.
 The houses were mostly made up of dried mud, but now were smoke stained from fire.
 (It is amazing what is coming back as I sit here and type.)